Fort Harrison Terminal Station

 Fort Harrison Terminal Station, also known as Fort Harrison Post Office, is a historic train station located at Fort Benjamin Harrison in suburban Lawrence Township, Marion County, Indiana, northeast of Indianapolis, Indiana.
 It was built in 1908, and is a one-story, brick building with Prairie School and Bungalow / American Craftsman style design elements.
 It has a low, double pitched hipped roof sheathed in metal.
 It served as a terminal for the interurban Union Traction Company until 1941, after which it housed a U.S. Post Office.
 It has been converted into a Mexican restaurant.

 It was added to the National Register of Historic Places in 1984.
+It was additionally deemed a contributing property of the Fort Benjamin Harrison Historic District upon its designation in 1995.